nickncchan/pokedex-app/README.md

 This app was created using Next.js and styled using TailwindCSS.

-It was my first time working with TailwindCSS and server-side rendering and my attempt at integrating them together with my basic understandings of Next.js.
+It was my first time working with TailwindCSS along with server-side rendering and my attempt at integrating them together with my current knowledge of Next.js.

 I hope you enjoy it!